frank-leitner/portswigger-websecurity-academy/16_websockets/Cross-site_WebSocket_hijacking/README.md

 ### Solving the lab

-Whichever way was used to obtain username and password, using them I log in to the application and the lab updates to
+Whichever way was used to obtain username and password, using them allows me to log in to the application and the lab updates to

 ![success](img/success.png)